buttonsbond/atp-park-assist-esp8266/README.md

 6. OTA updating is possible - it may fail if you happen to try and upload during a sleep operation.
 7. An LCD display can be connected to monitor the units operation (recommended only for debugging/setup) - comment out in the code to disable support.
 8. Voltage can be monitored if enabled - not fully implemented to do anything with yet but ideally for a low battery warning.
+9. MQQT implemented to send front and side readings, f&s limits (after a calibration), time (periodically), whether parked or not (1 or 0), voltage level (see notes further down).

 3D Models
 =========